 How to Get There

-Clanwilliam is the major town situated in the northern part of the range.
+Clanwilliam is the major town in the northern part of the range.
 Citrusdal is the town on the southern end of the mountain range.
 Both are easily accessible right off the N7.
-It is around a three hour drive from Cape Town.
+It is around a three-hour drive north of Cape Town.

 To see some ancient rock art from the bushmen who thrived in the area for centuries, the Stadsaal Caves is a great stop.
-This is an easy 30 minute walk.
+This is an easy 30 minute walk from the parking area.

 The permits for the Wolfsburg Cracks, the Arch and Maltese Cross all can obtained from the Cederberg Winery office, open 9am until 12pm and again 3pm to 5pm.
 Permits for the Stadsaal Caves can be obtained at Oasis Backpackers.